How I Get It Done: Taffy Brodesser-Akner of the New York Times

 On interviewing celebrities:

 They are real people, but they are so on their guard.
 If you just sit and listen to them, they will inevitably explain something to you that’s been on their mind about the way they’re perceived.
-Sometimes, mid-way, they hear themselves talking and they turn on you.
+Sometimes, midway, they hear themselves talking and they turn on you.
 They’re like, “Oh my God, I can’t believe I’ve fallen for this.”
-But it’s always nerve-wracking.
+But it’s always nerve-racking.
 I dread interviews; I’m never excited.
 I did a story on synchronized swimming a few years ago, and that’s how I think of it now: You are in the pool and you are working so hard beneath the surface, but you have this crazy smile above the surface that makes it look like you are enjoying yourself.

 Her travel necessities:

 I always check luggage.
 It’s so embarrassing.
 My husband’s like, “You’re going to D.C. for one day and checking luggage?”
 But I think that’s more associated with my sense that nothing will ever fit or look good.
 I also have a kit that was given to me by my friend Celeste, from a diaper bag that came with a plastic pouch.
-In it, I always have Q-Tips, the oils (in miniature), toothpaste, floss, a toothbrush, ear plugs and an eye mask — because of the valley in any hotel room that exists between the shades.
+In it, I always have Q-tips, the oils (in miniature), toothpaste, floss, a toothbrush, ear plugs, and an eye mask — because of the valley in any hotel room that exists between the shades.
 Sometimes I bring one of those hair clips and I clip them together, and I feel like I triumphed, but I haven’t because I wake up and the curtain has rejected it.
 I also bring chargers, and I have two tape recorders: one that usually stays in my office and one that travels with me, just in case somebody calls me with the next Pentagon Papers.

 On managing stress:

-I do yoga, but only when things get so bad that someone has to say to me, “You should go to do yoga because you’re being so nuts.”
+I do yoga, but only when things get so bad that someone has to say to me, “You should go do yoga because you’re being so nuts.”
 Or I leave in the middle of what I’m doing and I go to a movie, because the minute I leave to go to the movie, the stress is gone.
 A few weeks ago, I wanted to go see Three Identical Strangers.
 I was obsessed with it because I always hoped I had this secret twin out there.
-As I was leaving, I got a call that someone had broken the Embargo on a story.
+As I was leaving, I got a call that someone had broken the embargo on a story.
 I had to stay home to deal with it, and I was like, “I’m not going to get to see my movie and I’m going to lose it.”
 Luckily it got resolved, and I could see the next showing of the movie.
 But when I am crazy stressed, my form of mindfulness practice is to make a list of things I have to do and only do one thing at a time.
 I also cry and I yell sometimes.
 And as we all now know, I sometimes have a cigarette.
 Not very often, but certainly more recently.

 My nighttime routine: